wangziqi2013/wangziqi2013.github.io/_posts/2021-09-06-put-the-micro-back.markdown

 version_mgmt:
 ---

+**Comments:**

+1. If processes are constantly running (including being scheduled out by the OS for being blocks on IPC calls), shouldn't this affect the billing of the serverless infrastructure?
+   Because there is something that is always running which might be considered by the FaaS provider as consuming resources?
+   Or, this is actually part of the infrastructure used by FaaS provider, so billing is conducted based on how the microservice modules execute, not based on the worker process? <--- I think this is the proper explanation

 This paper proposes a mechanism for optimizing microservice and serverless latency.
 The paper is motivated by the fact that existing isolation mechanisms, while ensuring strong safety and fairness of scheduling, incurs long latency for their heavyweight, process-based resource management.
 This paper seeks to reduce the latency of microservices